AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 Qualification Environment in which the tool was qualified, as characterized by the items presented in the following tables.
 The *Expected value* column here states the intended value for qualification, which should match what eventually gets logged within the |str_doc| report.
+The *Item #* column provides item identifiers that are produced in this report to facilitate the matching process.

 For cross or native configurations: